naatyu/practice/README.md

 - Weight tying and shifted next-token loss
 - Stable cross-entropy with ignored targets
 - Basic training steps, AdamW, clipping, and gradient accumulation
+- KV caching across prefill and autoregressive decoding
+- Cached versus full-sequence decoder equivalence
+- Multi-query attention (MQA) and grouped-query attention (GQA)
+- Compact KV caches with separate query-head and KV-head counts
+- Byte-level BPE training, encoding, and UTF-8 decoding
+- Unicode-aware regex pre-tokenization and protected special tokens
+- Portable tokenizer serialization and reconstruction

 The repository is still growing.
-KV caching, GQA/MQA, byte-level BPE, generation, speculative decoding, FlashAttention, and performance accounting are among the next major exercises.
+Generation is next, followed by speculative decoding, FlashAttention, FLOP and memory accounting, long-context techniques, and larger training and inference systems topics.
 The full ordered plan is in [ROADMAP.md](ROADMAP.md).

 ## Running the exercises